 Apply for these scholarships to help offset your flight training expenses and gain your wings!

-Harrison Ford Scholarship
+Harrison Ford Scholarship - CLOSED

 As EAA’s Young Eagles chairman from 2004-09, Harrison Ford made a wonderful contribution to the general aviation community.
 By funding this endowment, Angela and Jim Thompson have created an enduring legacy of Harrison's contribution to youth and general aviation.
 This scholarship will help young people achieve their dreams of flight at whatever level a need exists, with scholarship awards supporting EAA Air Academy, flight training, and academic tuition awards.